AUSTRALIAN UNION OF STUDENTS

 It is highly unlikely that you will ever become mentally ill.
 There is a serious risk, however, that you will be diagnosed as mentally ill.
 This is because the Australian medical profession has arbitrarily determined that 20% of the population have serious mental illnesses.
 In actual fact the figure is less than 0.1%.
 This will not however stop the medical profession from diagnosing 20% of the population as mentally ill and giving them drugs they don't need.

 To help avoid this problem, be very careful about who you have as a doctor.
-Don't have a doctor who is Catholic or Jewish, which you can usually tell from his appearance or if he, or one of his colleagues, has an Irish, Italian or Spanish name.
+Don’t have a doctor who is Catholic or Jewish, which you can usually tell from his appearance or if he, or one of his colleagues, has an Irish, Italian or Vietnamese name.
 Never talk to doctors about personal or emotional problems, as that is outside their proper field of expertise.
+If a doctor says, “How are you”, treat this as a pleasantry, not as a question, and say, “Very well thank you, how are you”, even though there must be something wrong for you to be there.

 In legal disputes, lawyers of the party with the weakest case will often argue that the other party is mentally ill.
 The judge will then make an order depriving this party of his civil rights, so that he will lose and the party who is in the wrong will win.
 This problem can be avoided by having what is called an "Enduring Power of Attorney" and a "Health Directive".